vishal-patel93/bank-transfer-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+User Functionality
+Transfering Money
+Using the Transfer Money form the user should be able to:

+Fill in the TO and AMOUNT fields of the form (the FROM field is DISABLED - i.e. this would be changed in another part of the full application).

+Press "Submit" to submit the entered data.

+Transaction History
+Displays a list of Transactions.

+Project Development
+File Structure
+	-/src
+		-/app
+			-/assets
+				-background.jpg
+				-logo.jpg
+			-/components
+				-/make-transfer
+				-/view-transactions
+			-/css
+				-styles.css
+			-/services
+				-transaction.service.ts (since there's only one)
+			-app.component.html
+			-app.component.ts
+Assets
+consists of: background.jpg, logo.jpg, and transactions.json (in service)

+Components Model
+	  	      Root: App Component - app.component.html

+			        App                             Services
+			        /  \                                \
+                   /    \                                \
+                  /      \                                \
+	    Make-transfer  Preview transactions       Transaction Service

+Service Communication: TransactionService

+Mobile First
+App designed with mobile first in mind.
+Uses Bootstrap for responsiveness.